anuragvohraec/proposal-es-await-timeout/README.md

 We all are aware with usage of **await** of a promise: it basically commands code to wait for a promise to resolve or reject..... but wait until upto when?
 Indefinitely actually!
 As of now any asynchronous promise based code's eventual destiny is at mercy of the asynchronous source.

-The asyncronous source has full power to keep all resource on stack of an async process engaged on RAM, and developer seems to have no control on it, as async source can decide when should it resolve (or never resolve) a promise, there by engaging everything on RAM.
+The asynchronous source has full power to keep all resource on stack of an async process engaged on RAM, and developer seems to have no control on it, as async source can decide when should it resolve (or never resolve) a promise, there by engaging everything on RAM.

 Consider this code:
 ```js